'Stop The Violence' Communities Unite At Triad Strong Music Festival

 RELATED: Family Holds Anti Violence Rally After 2 Killed In Home Invasion

-The event stars Vanessa Fergusson, Mischel Goldsmith & The Bridge, The Sahara Reggae Band and features community conversations with Greensboro Mayor Nancy Vaughan, Winston-Salem Mayor Allen Joines and Guilford County Commissioner Skip Alston among other notable guests.
+The event starred Vanessa Fergusson, Mischel Goldsmith & The Bridge, The Sahara Reggae Band and features community conversations with Greensboro Mayor Nancy Vaughan, Winston-Salem Mayor Allen Joines, and Guilford County Commissioner Skip Alston among other notable guests.

+"When we hear about any violence, as the city council, we all feel very badly and we're searching for solutions of what we can do this and another family does not lose a loved one," said Mayor Nancy Vaughan of Greensboro.

 "This is not a Greensboro, Winston-Salem or High Point thing, let's bring all three cities together.
 What's going on now with violence is a Triad thing," said Brown.